 A year on from the runaway success of Anatol and a year before his definitive breakthrough with Liebelei, Schnitzler’s early portrait of bohemian society gives the reader fascinating insights into the fears, insecurities and anxieties of the author at the age of 35.

-Bulgaria (Black Flamingo), Finland (Faro), France (Albin MIchel), Iran (Cheshmeh Publishing House), Italy (Guanda), Netherlands (Querido), Romania (Humanitas), Spain (Quaderns Crema), Sweden (Nilsson Förlag), Turkey (Aylak Adam), UK (Pushkin Press), USA (NYRB)
+Bulgaria (Black Flamingo), China (Ginkgo), Finland (Faro), France (Albin MIchel), Iran (Cheshmeh Publishing House), Italy (Guanda), Netherlands (Querido), Romania (Humanitas), Spain (Quaderns Crema), Sweden (Nilsson Förlag), Turkey (Aylak Adam), UK (Pushkin Press), USA (NYRB)